svekars/katacoda-scenarios/getting-started/step5.md

 `minikube status`{{execute}}

-Before you can deploy Pachyderm, you need to install the Pachyderm client which you will later use to deploy Pachyderm.
+Before you can deploy Pachyderm, you need to install the Pachyderm client, `pachctl`, which you will later use to deploy and manage Pachyderm.

 To deploy `pachctl`, run: